RyKaj/Documentation/Leadership/Signs-your-employee-likes-you.md

 ------------

-# Information Technology : Signs your employee likes you
+# Leadership : Signs your employee likes you

 Are you striking the right balance between commanding respect and appearing accessible?
 Are your employees responding well to your style